Rhon psion: The Rhon project and Rise of Aristos

-Due to their need for transcendence, Aristos started to breed psions, using them as pleasure slaves, so called providers.
-Their main goal was to produce an extremely strong psion, who could serve them as an ultimate provider, because the stronger a provider's psionic abilities, the stronger pain signals he produces while tortured and the greater pleasure an Aristo experiences.
+Aristos began breeding psions to torture and use as pleasure slaves called providers.
+Their main goal was to produce a single, extremely strong psion who could serve as an ultimate provider.
+The stronger a provider's psionic abilities, the stronger the pain signals he produces while tortured and consequently, the greater the pleasure an Aristo experiences.

-The first actual Rhon psions were a pair of siblings meant to be bred to each other to found a pre-eminent line of providers.
+The first Rhon psions were a pair of siblings meant to be bred to each other to found a pre-eminent line of providers.
 They were created from genetic samples of long dead members of the once so powerful Ruby Empire's ruling caste, who were known for their great empathic and telepathic abilities.
 The male half of the pair, name unknown, committed suicide upon realizing his intended purpose.
 The female, Lahaylia Selei, killed her captors and escaped.

 Lahaylia then founded the Skolian Imperialate.
 Later she discovered a natural Rhon from a nearly dead race of Ruby colonists, named Jarac Skolia, and took him as her consort.

 However, since this history is rather unnoble, the story as told in the Skolian Empire omits the involvement of the Aristos in creating the Rhon psions.